Sulfur: Modern times

-Sulfur appears in a column of fixed (non-acidic) alkali in a chemical table of 1718.
-Antoine Lavoisier used sulfur in combustion experiments, writing of some of these in 1777.

 Sulfur deposits in Sicily were the dominant source for more than a century.
 By the late 18th century, about 2,000 tonnes per year of sulfur were imported into Marseille, France, for the production of sulfuric acid for use in the Leblanc process.
 In industrializing Britain, with the repeal of tariffs on salt in 1824, demand for sulfur from Sicily surged.
 The increasing British control and exploitation of the mining, refining, and transportation of sulfur, coupled with the failure of this lucrative export to transform Sicily's backward and impoverished economy, led to the Sulfur Crisis of 1840, when King Ferdinand II gave a monopoly of the sulfur industry to a French firm, violating an earlier 1816 trade agreement with Britain.
 A peaceful solution was eventually negotiated by France.

 In 1867, elemental sulfur was discovered in underground deposits in Louisiana and Texas.
-The highly successful Frasch process was developed to extract this resource.
+The highly successful Frasch process was developed to extract this resource, and the United States replaced Sicily as the main producer of sulfur worldwide in the early 20th century.

-In the late 18th century, furniture makers used molten sulfur to produce decorative inlays.
-Molten sulfur is sometimes still used for setting steel bolts into drilled concrete holes where high shock resistance is desired for floor-mounted equipment attachment points.
-Pure powdered sulfur was used as a medicinal tonic and laxative.

 Since the advent of the contact process, the majority of sulfur is used to make sulfuric acid for a wide range of uses, particularly fertilizer.

 In recent times, the main source of sulfur has become petroleum and natural gas.
 This is due to the requirement to remove sulfur from fuels in order to prevent acid rain, and has resulted in a surplus of sulfur.